Sashmika11/alx-low_level_programming/0x02-functions_nested_loops/README.md

- this program prints putchars in new lins
+function that prints the alphabet, in lowercase, followed by a new line.